jessp01/fully-static-ffmpeg-build/README.md

 The versions for these deps are set as ENV vars in `env.rc` so fetching, building and linking against different versions should be relatively painless [unless it fails, of course:)].

-## Important note about distributing the resulting binaries
-Legally, you are NOT, and therefore, should NOT, distribute the resulting binaries.
-The FFmpeg configure command in the Dockerfile includes the `--enable-gpl` and `--enable-nonfree` configuration options and FFmpeg binaries whose build process required these flags cannot be re-distributed.
-For more info, see [FFmpeg License and Legal Considerations](https://ffmpeg.org/legal.html).

 ## Building
 The process is the same as with any other Dockerfile.
 Build the container with: